inam07-gif/python/README.md

 # python
-from simple projects to  high level project.
-A journey of hope
+From simple projects to  high level project.
+A journey of successes.